Skip to main content

 Written by Kim Thibault

-Updated over a week ago
+Updated this week

-Why did I get four emails for four actions, instead of one?
+Why did I get four emails for four actions instead of one?

 BoardPro sends an email for each action so that each Action can be managed independently: